 This creates an opportunity to secure quick wins, which can then be scaled out.
 For example, a business may only wish to monitor the condition of one piece of equipment to understand why there was unplanned downtime.
 Once the digital twin is in place and the company is clear on the problem, it could use the digital twin to anticipate when the issue might reoccur.

 This is a route to realizing a return on investment quickly.
 It also creates an opportunity to unify understanding across the organization of what a digital twin is.

 Building an ecosystem of digital twin partners

 Of course, identifying what you need is one thing; acquiring it is another.
 As previously highlighted, digital twin deployments already require significant technology, much of which is relatively new.
 As such, a business may not have the requisite knowledge within its team nor the right relationships with appropriate vendors.
 Finding partners, therefore, can help anyone considering digital twin to take their first steps, as Kher noted.
 “This is going to definitely require partnerships and ecosystems…once you’ve identified the business problem, I think there’s quite a few different sorts of players that can help you.”

-This need for partnership led international equipment manufacturer LACROIX Group to work with Orange Business Services on its state-of-the-art factory.
+This need for partnership led international equipment manufacturer LACROIX Group to work with Orange Business on its state-of-the-art factory.
 Orange created an indoor 5G network that allows the Group to experiment with new applications and tap into the potential of innovations such as digital twin.